mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 result = x - 1 # answer is 32
 ```

-Something like that.
-Here, it can only calculate arithmetic expressions, but
+Here, it can only calculate arithmetic expressions, but if we were to design
-if we were to design something more powerful, we could introduce more
+something more powerful, we could introduce more interesting operators to
-interesting operators to grab input from console, etc., but since our aim is
+grab input from console, etc., but since our aim is to explore new parsing
-to explore new parsing feature, this language will do.
+feature, this language will do.

 First, we will write parser that can parse entire program in this language
 as list of ASTs representing equations.
 Then we will make it